Are you newly-diagnosed with Irritable Bowel Syndrome or Coeliac Disease (or - like our founder - both?) and want some ideas of eat in a day? Read on.

 Snacks can vary but we cycle through a few things:

-- KIND bars, or other gluten-free granola bars
+KIND bars, or other gluten-free granola bars (bearing in mind these are often pretty heavy on the sugars)

-- Rice cakes with peanut butter or Pop rice
+Rice cakes with peanut butter and banana, or avocado

-- Cheddar cheese, a few almonds and maybe some pepperoni slices
+Cheddar cheese, a few almonds and some pepperoni slices

 Home-made leek, potato and veggie soup

-Something quick and easy like chilli and rice OR foil-baked salmon fillet with veggies, rice or potatoes.
+Something quick and easy like chilli and rice or foil-baked salmon fillet with veggies, rice or potatoes are our go-toes.
 This last one is brilliant because you can whack everything except the rice in a foil parcel and leave it alone in the oven, and then in 30 minutes: bosh, dinner.

-On a weekend we’ll probably whip up something super comforting like a lasagna or chicken katsu curry (breaded with gluten free breadcrumbs, of course).
+On a weekend we’ll probably whip up something super comforting like a lasagna, chicken piccatta or chicken katsu curry (breaded with gluten free breadcrumbs, of course).

 What we try to avoid

 For us, our two main trigger foods are clear: gluten and caffeine.
-But there are other things that can make us feel a bit grizzly too.
+But there are other things that we can eat in the day as a person with IBS that can make us feel a bit grizzly too.
 Too much sugar (and, this is sadly a very fine line that you never realise you’ve crossed until you’re staring back at it with a stomach ache).
 Too big of an apple (yep.
 This is true).
-Mushrooms.
+Too many mushrooms.
 Eating acidic fruit on an empty stomach.
 Eating too many nuts.
 Certain wines.
 Going too long in between snacks/meals.
 Not drinking water before eating breakfast.

-The thing is, you have to track it to know.
+The thing is, with Irritable Bowel Syndrome, triggers are very personal.
+You have to track your diet to know.
 But at least we feel like we do know.
 Not always mind.
 It’s not 100% foolproof.
 But then we just keep tracking, and one day we’ll get there.

 Gluten free and IBS-friendly food resources